Overview of AJWS

 - Flexible work style with the ability to work under tight deadlines and shifting priorities;

-- Committed to AJWS’s mission and values of advancing Diversity, Equity and Inclusion across the organization.
+- Commitment to AJWS’s mission and values of advancing Diversity, Equity and Inclusion across the organization.

 Preferred Qualifications:

-- Oral and written fluency in Spanish and/or French;
+- Oral and/or written fluency in Spanish and/or French;

 Additional Information: